This Quarter May Bring Peak Earnings. Does That Mean Peak S&P?

 Aggregate wages are all the dollars earned in the economy by employed people.
 Taking away rent inflation from the growth rate in earned dollars provides a strong proxy for disposable income growth and future growth prospects.

 The chart shows that after rent inflation, for the past several months, growth in wages is nearly 0%.
-This chart has been highly predictive of recessions and periods of slow growth in the past and 0% as a proxy for disposable income supports the idea that growth in consumption will be difficult to realize in the future.
+This chart has been highly predictive of recessions and periods of slow growth in the past, and 0% as a proxy for disposable income supports the idea that growth in consumption will be difficult to realize in the future.
 Without growth in consumption, it will be difficult to justify the projected earnings, as previously discussed.

 Additionally, this trend in wages will almost certainly impact sales as well, adding further downward pressure coming from the top line to EPS growth in the future.
 A comparison with my chart on retail sales to S&P 500 revenue growth (see below) shows that higher growth for S&P 500 sales is also unlikely.

-Companies can only manufacture earnings growth so much, ultimately sales growth is needed for profits to expand.
+Companies can only manufacture earnings growth so much ultimately sales growth is needed for profits to expand.

-Not only are sales likely to be headed lower after this quarter, corporate margins are past their peak level as the below chart shows.
+Not only are sales likely to be headed lower after this quarter but also corporate margins are past their peak level as the below chart shows:

-Past Peak Sales & Past Peak Margins: (Federal Reserve)
+Past Peak Sales & Past Peak Margins:

 As margins drop, less sales flow through to earnings.